RainbowMiner/RainbowMiner/README.md

 <details><summary>HashRefinery</summary> https://pool.hashrefinery.com auto-exchange and payout in BTC</details>
 <details><summary>Icemining</summary> https://icemining.ca/ no auto-exchange, very good BCD (BitcoinDiamond) performance, a seperate wallet address is needed for each coin you want to mine, set in pools configuration or edit pools.config.txt</details>
 <details><summary>MinerRocks</summary> https://miner.rocks/ no auto-exchange, dedicated to cryptonight mining, a seperate wallet address is needed for each coin, you want to mine, set in pools configuration or edit pools.config.txt</details>
+<details><summary>MinerMore</summary> https://minermore.com/ no auto-exchange, a seperate wallet address is needed for each coin, you want to mine, set in pools configuration or edit pools.config.txt</details>
 <details><summary>MiningPoolHub / MiningPooHubCoins</summary>

 https://miningpoolhub.com/ auto-exchange and paymout in BTC, username required